Aliases for COL27A1 Gene

 GeneCards Summary for COL27A1 Gene

-COL27A1 (Collagen, Type XXVII, Alpha 1) is a Protein Coding gene.
-Diseases associated with COL27A1 include steel syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and ERK Signaling.
+COL27A1 (Collagen Type XXVII Alpha 1) is a Protein Coding gene.
+Diseases associated with COL27A1 include steel syndrome and miller-dieker lissencephaly syndrome.
+Among its related pathways are Degradation of the extracellular matrix and ERK Signaling.
 GO annotations related to this gene include extracellular matrix structural constituent.
 An important paralog of this gene is COL3A1.

 UniProtKB/Swiss-Prot for COL27A1 Gene

 Plays a role during the calcification of cartilage and the transition of cartilage to bone.